angarev/react_video_stream_app/README.md

 ### Start streaming

 Go to the main page and create a stream.
 Add title and description of your stream.
 When clicking on the link you will see a page with a video player.
-To start streaming you have tp to copy id from URL and go to Settings in OBS player.
+To start streaming you have to copy id from URL and go to Settings in OBS player.
 Click to Stream Tab.
 In the Server field add `rtmp://localhost/live` and in Stream key paste you ID.

 That's it.